Start-Up Food and drink business

 In Northern Ireland, the document is called SafeFood .

 It is essential that any labelling is correct, both from a legal perspective and also for customer information.
 As a start-up food and drink business, you should be aware that there are several pieces of legislation that cover food and drink labelling, from ingredients to weights and measures.
 It is important that you follow the regulations that affect the products where it is sold as well as produced.
 In the UK, we are currently subject to EU as well as country specific legislation.
 Speak to your local regulatory authority to find out what applies to your products.

 The FSA has websites which are specific to each of the countries that make up the UK, and Scotland has the Scottish Food Standards Agency.
-The law is different depending on whether you are selling food direct to the consumer, and whether it is wrapped or not.
+The law is different depending on whether you are selling food direct to the consumer, and whether it is wrapped or packaged or not.
 It also changes dependent on whether you make and sell it on the premises, or make it in one place, and sell it in another.

 It is important that all of the legislation for weights and measures for your product are adhered to, for example, the requirement for calibrated scales for the final packed weight.
 For average weight legislation, it is important to know the three packers rules.
 As a start-up food and drink business, you may decide to begin with minimum weight declarations and move into average weights, if appropriate, as your business grows.